RedHatQE/polarize/README.md

 Gradle uses this information to know how to sign all the artifacts.
 This is a requirement for maven central, so you must have a pgp/gpg key for the signing, and the oss central site must have your public key registered to a public site.

+It is necessary to provide credentials for login to 'oss.sonatype.org' in your `~/.gradle/gradle.properties` file:

+- ossrhUsername=USERNAME
+- ossrhPassword=PASSWORD

 For more information on getting set up with Sonatype, please read their page:

 http://central.sonatype.org/pages/ossrh-guide.html